momentics/NanoVNA-X/README.md

 - Profound thanks to [@DiSlord](https://github.com/DiSlord/) for the original firmware text and the foundations that significantly inspired and enabled the start of this new firmware project.
 - This firmware evolves rapidly and, with each daily change, diverges further from the original implementation.
-- The original codebase was exceptionally feature‑rich; to make ongoing development feasible, the SD subsystem has been temporarily removed to reduce complexity and unblock core refactoring.
-The SD subsystem will return once the key features are implemented as originally envisioned and the architecture is ready to support it cleanly.
+- The original codebase was exceptionally feature‑rich; NanoVNA‑X keeps the proven UX while modernising the architecture, and the SD subsystem is now fully integrated again (S‑parameter capture, screenshots, firmware dumps, command scripts, and on-device formatting).

 ## What Makes NanoVNA-X Different

 - **Predictable, event-driven architecture.** The sweep engine, UI, USB CDC shell, and measurement DSP cooperate through the ChibiOS event bus and watchdog-guarded timeouts.
 A hung codec, synthesiser, or PC host can no longer freeze the instrument mid-calibration.
 - **Measurement-focused DMA budget.** SPI LCD transfers and TLV320 I²S captures use DMA, while the UART console was intentionally moved to an IRQ driver so that DMA channels are always available for RF data paths.
 - **Unique USB identity by default.** Every unit now enumerates with a serial number derived from its MCU unique ID (System -> Device -> MORE -> *USB DEVICE UID* still allows opting out for legacy workflows).
+- **Integrated SD workflow.** The internal micro-SD slot supports calibration slots, S1P/S2P exports, BMP or compact RLE-TIFF screenshots, firmware dumps, scripted command playback, and a deterministic `FORMAT SD` routine that uses FatFs mkfs parameters aligned with Keysight/R&S service practices.

 ## Improvements
 The firmware has undergone significant re-architecture and stabilization since the [@DiSlord](https://github.com/DiSlord/) release, focusing on responsiveness, standalone usability, and performance on memory-constrained hardware.